piknik1979/nc-news/README.md

 ## About The Project
 This project is the front-end component to a news website that allows posting and deleting comments, voting for favourite comments and articles, and filtering articles by topic.

--- PLEASE NOTE THIS PROJECT IS STILL A WORK IN PROGRESS --
 ### Built With

 * [React.js](https://reactjs.org/)